New Unify email, SMS, and WhatsApp in a single platform Join the waitlist

 • Don’t forget the golden rule: Educate, Entertain, and Engage

 A well-written welcome email sequence is akin to a date gone great.
-You hook them with a pickup line, pique their interest, add a touch of humor, understand what ticks them, and reveal just enough information so they are left wanting for more.
+You hook them with a pickup line, pique their interest, add a touch of humor, understand what ticks them, and reveal just enough information so they are left wanting more.

 I hope this article helps you both in your email marketing and romantic endeavors (hopefully the former).
 If you have questions, feel free to drop them in the comments below.